Cynthia Selfe: Personal life

-Cynthia Selfe is married to humanities scholar Richard "Dickie" Selfe; they have two dogs named Sparky and Lucy.
+Cynthia Selfe is married to humanities scholar Richard "Dickie" Selfe; they have two dogs named Comal and Lupe (Guadalupe).
 When the couple retired, they took up residence in a cabin in Michigan.

 Awards

-In Atlanta in 1999, Selfe delivered the Chair's address to the Conference on College Composition and Communication, "Technology and Literacy: A Story about the Perils of Not Paying Attention."
-Soon after her Chair's address, in 2000, Selfe and her frequent co-author Gail Hawisher won the Technology Innovator Award from the Conference on College Composition and Communication (CCCC) Committee on Computers in Composition and Communication.
+In Atlanta in 1999, Selfe delivered the chair's address to the Conference on College Composition and Communication, "Technology and Literacy: A Story about the Perils of Not Paying Attention."
+Soon after her chair's address, in 2000, Selfe and her frequent co-author Gail Hawisher won the Technology Innovator Award from the Conference on College Composition and Communication (CCCC) Committee on Computers in Composition and Communication.

 In 2004, Selfe co-authored (with Gail Hawisher) the print book Literate Lives in the Information Age: Narratives of Literacy from the United States.
 Seven years later, Selfe and Hawisher added co-author Patrick Berry when they updated and reformatted that publication as a fully interactive online book-length text entitled Transnational Literate Lives in Digital Times.
 This digital publication received the CCCC Research Impact Award and CCCC Advancement Knowledge Award (2013) as well as CCCC Research Impact Award (2013).